 You’ll find incredibly scenic hiking in the area around Carl G. Washburne State Park, 14 miles north of Florence on U.S. 101.
-At the southern end of the park is the Hobbit Trail, which winds 0.4 mile through dense forest thickets of pine, fir, and rhododendrons to the three-mile-long beach.
+About a mile south of the park entrance, find the parking area for the Hobbit Trail on the east side of the highway.
+This salal-lined trail winds 0.4 miles through dense forest thickets of pine, fir, and rhododendrons to the secluded three-mile-long beach.
 From the same trailhead, another path takes off uphill to the Heceta Head Lighthouse.
 In its 1.75-mile run, the trail gains quite a bit of elevation and passes some outstanding viewpoints.

 Camping in Carl G. Washburne State Park